vespakoen/docs/session/config.md

 > **Note:** Before using sessions, make sure an application key has been specified in the **application/config/application.php** file.

-Five session drivers are available out of the box:
+Six session drivers are available out of the box:

 - Cookie
 - File System
 - Database
 - Memcached
 - Redis
+- Memory (Arrays)

 <a name="cookie"></a>
 ## Cookie Sessions